Who We Are

 Chair of the Board of Trustees

-Bob graduated from FSU with major in accounting in 1977.
-He joined a local firm in Orlando to start my career.
-In 1984 he founded McDirmit Davis & Company, LLC which has grown into one of the largest CPA firms in Central Florida.
-He obtained my securities and insurance licenses and started a financial services and brokerage firm.
-He later sold his interest in both companies in 2008.
+Bob graduated from FSU with a major in accounting in 1977.
+He began his career with a local CPA firm in Orlando.
+In 1984 he was co-founder of McDirmit, Davis & Company, LLC which has grown into one of the largest CPA firms in Central Florida.
+He also held securities and insurance licenses and increased the services of the firm accordingly.
+Bob was very fortunate to be able to sell his interest in the firm and retire early in 2008.

 Parrish earned his B.S. in Marketing at Florida State College of Business in 2008.
 Currently is an executive at G&L Holdings – one of the largest privately held food ingredient suppliers in the United States.
 Other business interests include real estate, technology and a winery.